A tale of two markets

 Global equities returned 1.6% in local currency, while the Australian market posted a more modest rise of 0.7% over the month.
 China A shares continued to be the global standout, with the market rallying 5.5% in March and almost 30% over the first quarter.
 Within Australia, yield sensitive sectors like REITs were the standout performers, while Banks and Energy stocks lagged the broader market.
 Global government bonds also rallied, with 10-year yields in the US falling by 0.31% to end March at 2.41%.
 In Australia, 10-year yields followed a similar pattern, dropping by 0.33% to end the month at 1.78%.
 10-year yields also contracted in other markets, falling by 0.25% in Germany and 0.06% in Japan.
 There was little movement in credit spreads, with investment grade moving slightly tighter over the month, while high yield spreads widened by about 10 bps.

-From a total return perspective, the key driver in March were the large falls in bond yields.
+From a total return perspective, the key driver in March was the large falls in bond yields.
 This was captured via the strategy’s exposure to Australian and global government and corporate bond markets.
 Australian equity positions added to performance, primarily through the strategy’s exposure to Australian large cap equities.
 Positive contributions were also achieved through the strategy’s holdings of Australian higher yielding corporate bonds and global high yield bonds.

 The largest detractor in the month mirrored the largest contributor, in that the strategy’s duration overlays (bond futures), which are used to reduce the overall portfolio’s total duration, saw a negative contribution.
 Although, this only partially offset the contribution for the bond holdings.
 The strategy’s absolute return positions also detracted from performance, primarily through the short Australian REIT versus long Australian equities, with the REIT sector performing strongly, responding to the falling bond market.